ggoodman/channels/README.md

 # Channels

-An implementation of a `Channel` primitive that can be used to decouple producers and consumers in concurrent code.
+An implementation of a closable, tailable `Channel` primitive in idiomatic JavaScript that can be used to decouple producers and consumers in concurrent code.

 [![npm version](https://badge.fury.io/js/%40ggoodman%2Fchannels.svg)](https://npm.im/%40ggoodman%2Fchannels)